pascals-msft/openshift-on-azure/README.md

 ## Preparation

-Before running the script:
+You don't need to change anything in the script!
+Only change something if you need to.

+You may change:
-- edit the variables at the top of the script
+- the variables at the top of the script
-- edit the parameters in the JSON portion of the script
+- the parameters in the JSON portion of the script

 Variables:
-- `DEMO_NAME`: name used for the log file, the resource group, the Key Vault and the parameters file.
+- `DEMO_NAME`: name used by default for the log file, the SSH key file, the resource group, the Key Vault and the parameters file.
 Since the Key Vault name must be unique, the use of `$RANDOM` in this name is convenient.
-- `LOCATION`: Azure region (full list: `az account list-locations`)
+- `LOCATION`: Azure region (full list: `az account list-locations`).
-- `SSH_KEY_FILE`: SSH private key file name (the one from above)
+- `SSH_KEY_FILE`: SSH private key file name.
+The script will create a new one if it doesn't exist.
 - `USER_NAME`: a user name for the VMs and for OpenShift
 - `USER_PASSWORD`: the user password for OpenShift